 Home stay is accommodation in a private home.
 It is the preferred form of accommodation for younger international students, and those wishing to become familiar with family life in the destination country.

-The International Association of Language Centres is a network of over 90 quality-assured private, independent language schools teaching their native language to foreign students in 21 countries worldwide.
+The International Association of Language Centres is a network of 118 quality-assured, private, independent language schools teaching their native language to foreign students in 21 countries worldwide.

 An Introductory Academic Programme is a preparation programme designed for international students who are proposing to take up on-campus undergraduate or post-graduate studies.